2026 World Cup Qualification: Predicting England's lineup vs Albania

 GK - Jordan Pickford

-Pickford is even getting 90 minutes in friendlies, which demonstrates just how crucial Tuchel thinks consistency between the sticks is - with his only defeat as England boss coming at the hands of Senegal when he did rotate his keeper.
-We're expecting to see Pickford don the #1 shirt again in Latvia, with the Everton man earning his 80th cap.
+Thomas Tuchel has stuck with Pickford in recent matches, even in friendlies, demonstrating just how crucial he thinks consistency between the sticks is - with his only defeat as England boss coming at the hands of Senegal when he rotated his keeper.
+Pickford should be one of the more straightforward picks for us, with the Everton man proving decisive for both club and country.

 CM - Declan Rice